lyzboy/e_commerce/Design/design_info.md

 ## Database Schema

 > **Note**:
-> need to add table for admin users
+> need to add table for admin users and roles.
+Also for password reset tokens, payment tokens, as others. ***OUT OF DATE***

 The schema can be found at [dbdiagram.io](https://dbdiagram.io/d/E-Commerce-Codecademy-66b97b108b4bb5230ed3f102)